craigmillard/Alaska-Empire-Index/README.md

 If fairly reliable text were able to be extracted it would be trivial to tokenize and index with something like Solr or Elastic and make a searchable archive.

 Feel free to try for yourself.
-You'll need the english training data.
+You'll need to put the english training data (all files in screenshot) in the tessdata directory in the project.

 ![Training Data](https://github.com/craigmillard/Juneau-Empire-Index/blob/master/Ocr/Ocr/Required%20Tesseract%20Files.PNG)